0xshdax/ACWL/README.md

 # Access Control Web Lab (ACWL)
 Access Control Web Lab (ACWL) is a web-based application designed for practice and in-depth understanding of access control vulnerabilities.
-This lab draws on the article “JavaScript Analysis: Identifying and Exploiting Web Weaknesses”, which focuses on access control vulnerabilities in web applications.
+This lab draws on the article "[JavaScript Analysis: Identifying and Exploiting Web Weaknesses](https://medium.com/mii-cybersec/javascript-analysis-identifying-and-exploiting-web-weaknesses-33319cac2b01)", which focuses on access control vulnerabilities in web applications.

 ## Getting Started
 To start testing and exploring the vulnerabilities discussed in the article, follow these steps: